Danzig crisis: French and British policy

 On 5 May 1939, Halifax in a memo to the cabinet wrote: "Danzig has become a test case and the stakes not be lower than the German attempt at domination of Eastern Europe and Polish determination to maintain the independence of their foreign policy".
 On 10 May 1939, Lord Halifax informed the cabinet that his major concern was the Danzig Senate under the leadership of its Nazi Senate president Greiser might vote for Danzig to rejoin Germany, which he feared could cause a war if the Poles sent forces into the Free City.
 Kennard was ordered to tell Beck that he was not to take any military action with regard to the Free City without consulting H.M.
 Government, a request that infuriated Beck, who told Kennard that he would consult the British, but he was not bound to follow their advice.
 The majority of the British cabinet led by Chamberlain and strongly supported by the National Liberal Chancellor of the Exchequer, Sir John Simon, favored resolving the crisis by allowing the Free City to rejoin Germany in exchange for a German promise to respect Polish independence.
 Another faction led by Halifax, while not rejecting the idea of Danzig rejoining Germany, were more concerned with halting German ambitions in Eastern Europe.
-The British dilemma was the fear that Beck might still ally Poland with Germany, which required a show of British support while at the same fearing that too much support might encourage Beck to be reject a compromise solution to the crisis.
+The British dilemma was the fear that Beck might still ally Poland with Germany, which required a show of British support while at the same fearing that too much support might encourage Beck to reject a compromise solution to the crisis.